YinTat/yintat.github.io/_pages/about.md

 His research interests are primarily in algorithms and they span a wide range of topics such as convex optimization, convex geometry, spectral graph theory, and online algorithms.
 His primary research goal is to find algorithms for solving a general class of convex optimization problems.

-He has received a variety of awards for his work, including Best Paper Award at SODA, Best Paper Award and 2 x [Best Student Paper Award](https://en.wikipedia.org/wiki/Machtey_Award) at FOCS, Sprowls Award and [NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1749609), and [A.W.
+He has received a variety of awards for his work, including Best Paper Award at SODA, Best Paper Award and 2 x [Best Student Paper Award](https://en.wikipedia.org/wiki/Machtey_Award) at FOCS,  Best Paper Award at NIPS, Sprowls Award and [NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1749609), [A.W.
 Tucker Prize](http://www.mathopt.org/?nav=tucker).

 This is written in third person so that anyone (including me) can copy it as a talk bio.